pypeit/PypeIt/doc/master_bias.rst

     ginga Masters/MasterBias_A_1_01.fits

-It should resemble any one of your input bias frames.
+It should resemble any one of your input bias frames aside from:

+- Having been overscan subtracted
+- Being only a trimmed portion of the image
+- Re-oriented so that vertical is the spectral dimension with blue at the bottom

-Here is an example for the :ref:`keck-lris-red` spectrograph (note: this image is a little out of date in that you cannot see the overscan regions).
+Here is an example for the :ref:`keck-lris-red` spectrograph.

 .. image:: figures/bias_image.png